Fife Folklore Archives

 Folk Collection 3 - Started as part of the Archives' early acquisitions, this collection contains general folklore books, folklore theses, and related volumes.
 This collection continues to have materials added.

-Folk Collection 4 - The Austin and Alta Fife Fieldwork Collection.
+Folk Collection 4 - The Austin and Alta Fife Fieldwork Collection, 1939-1979.
+This includes the Fife Mormon Collection, the Fife American Collection, and the Fife Slide Collection.

 Folk Collection 4a - The Austin and Alta Fife Record Collection consists of commercial folk records collected by the Fife's from 1940 through the early 1980s.
 The records are cataloged in USU's on-line catalog.
 The Fife's original inventory number is also on each disc and includes Fife C + number (Fife C20), with C indicating commercial recording.
 The collection includes acetate duplicates of commercial recordings by Austin Fife for his research library.